kodlus/band_website_public/README.md

 # Things I would have liked to add
 I'm relatively perfectionistic, and this project has dragged on for long enough.
 So, the features I would have liked to add are:
-- Node/Express backend for password security (bcrypt) and CRUD operations
+- Node/Express backend for password security (bcrypt) and CRUD operations.
+The current "backend" code is very naïve.
-- JasonWebToken (JWT) for safer user verification
+- JasonWebToken (JWT) for safer user verification.
-- A search bar
+- A search bar.
-- Accessibility implementation, like ARIA labels
+- Accessibility implementation, like ARIA labels.
-- A bit more UI styling
+- A bit more UI styling.

 # Additional information
 The website started as a handful of ideas and kept evolving throughout the project (e.g., the treemap made with D3.js).
 How I wrote and organized the code reflects this.
 In other words, the code probably looks "off" here and there.
 Namespace pollution, non-dry CSS, and inconsistent folder structures do occur.